 System Council No. 9 is one of six system councils within the International Brotherhood of Electrical Workers' Railroad Department.
-We represent approximately 900 IBEW railroaders who live and work across 24 states in the Eastern United States.
+We represent several hundred IBEW railroaders who live and work across 24 states in the Eastern United States.
 Our members belong to 21 IBEW Local Unions and are the finest railroad electricians, communications workers, pier technicians, and signal maintainers working in the rail industry today.

 The IBEW has given System Council No. 9 jurisdiction over the following work when performed for five rail carriers:

-BOMBARDIER TRANSPORTATION SERVICES holds the maintenance contract for rolling stock on the Brunswick and Camden Lines of Maryland Area Regional Commuter (MARC), a commuter rail system in the Baltimore-DC area.
-Bombardier employs over a dozen of our members as electricians and contract foremen.
+ALSTOM SA holds the maintenance contract for rolling stock on the Brunswick and Camden Lines of Maryland Area Regional Commuter (MARC), a commuter rail system in the greater Baltimore-Washington, D.C. metropolitan area.
+Alstom employs over a dozen of our members as electricians and contract foremen.

-CSX TRANSPORTATION is System Council No. 9's largest rail carrier, and the third largest Class I Railroad in the United States.
-More than 800 of our members work for CSXT as locomotive electricians, communications workers, road electricians, and pier technicians.
+CSX TRANSPORTATION, INC. is System Council No. 9's largest rail carrier, and the third largest Class I Railroad in the United States.
+Several hundred of our members work for CSXT as locomotive electricians, communications workers, road electricians, and pier technicians.

 NEW ENGLAND CENTRAL RAILROAD provides employment for a handful of our members employed as signal maintainers on their line running from Alburgh, Vermont, to New London, Connecticut.

 This System Council is maintained for the purpose of facilitating the work of IBEW members, for the perfection of the Organization, and for the means by which the work shall be handled for the interests of those employed in our branch of the craft, and in keeping each member informed of all conditions in which we are interested.